github/docs/content/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 ## Images

-{% data variables.product.product_name %} supports embedding images into your Issues,Pull Requests{% ifversion fpt %},Discussions{% endif %},Comments & `.md` files in your repository.
-You can either [upload](#uploading-assets) images or use a link to an image.
-Whenever you link to an image don't forget to put a exclamation mark (`!`) before the whole link.
-You can even link to an image in your own repository.
-The text in the square brackets (`[]`) represents the alt text for the image.
+You can display an image by adding `!` and wrapping the alt text in`[ ]`.
+Then wrap the link for the image in parentheses `()`.

 `![This is an image](https://myoctocat.com/assets/images/base-octocat.svg)`

 ![Rendered Image](/assets/images/help/writing/image-rendered.png)

+{% data variables.product.product_name %} supports embedding images into your issues, pull requests{% ifversion fpt %}, discussions{% endif %}, comments  and `.md` files.
+You can display an image from your repository, add a link to an online image, or upload an image.
+For more information, see "[Uploading assets](#uploading-assets)."

 {% tip %}